backdrop-contrib/bueditor/README.txt

 - EDITOR VARIABLES
-editor:
+BUE:
 the top most container variable having other variables and methods in it.

-editor.active:
+BUE.templates
+container for editor templates(configurations, buttons and interface)

+BUE.instances
+array containing the editor instances in the page

+BUE.active:
 currently active or last used editor istance.
-When a button is clicked or a textarea is focused, the corresponding editor instance becomes the editor.active.
-If there are multiple editor instances, accesskeys are switched to work on the editor.active. editor.active is widely used in javascript buttons since the methods of the current editor instance are accessed using it.
+When a button is clicked or a textarea is focused, the corresponding editor instance becomes the BUE.active.
+If there are multiple editor instances, accesskeys are switched to work on the BUE.active.
+BUE.active is widely used in javascript buttons since the methods of the current editor instance are accessed using it.
 Each editor instance has its own variables and methods that can(should) be used by javascript buttons.
 See EDITOR INSTANCE

-editor.dialog:
+BUE.dialog:
 dialog object of the editor used like a pop-up window for getting user input or displaying data.
 It has its own variables and methods.
 See EDITOR DIALOG

+BUE.quickPop:
+another dialog object of the editor.
+It has no title or close button.
+It has its own variables and methods.
+See EDITOR QUICK-POP

 - EDITOR METHODS
-editor.processTextarea(T):
+BUE.processTextarea(T, tplid):
-integrates the editor into the textarea T. This can be used for dynamic editor integration at any time after page load.
+integrates the editor template(BUE.templates[tplid]) into the textarea T.
+This can be used for dynamic editor integration at any time after page load.

-editor.openPopup(id, title, content):
+BUE.openPopup(id, title, content, effect):
-opens a pop-up dialog having the given "id", titled as "title" and containing the "content".
+Opens a pop-up dialog having the given "id", titled as "title" and containing the "content".
 Returns the js object representing the pop-up(a html table object).
-This pop-up object has its internal "open(title, content, keeppos)" and "close()" methods which can be used for further open and close operations. if "keeppos" is set, pop-up opens at previos position, otherwise position is reset.
+This pop-up object has its internal "open(title, content, effect)" and "close(effect)" methods which can be used for further opening and closing operations.
 Since pop-up object is a html table object, it has all the methods and properties of a regular table.
-The difference between a pop-up and editor.dialog is that editor.dialog can only have one instance visible at a time, and it doesnt allow textarea editing when it is open.
+The difference between a pop-up and editor.dialog is that editor.dialog can only have one instance visible at a time, and it doesnt allow textarea editing when it is open. optional effect parameter is one of the jQuery effects (opening: 'slideDown', 'fadeIn', closing: 'slideUp', 'fadeOut')

-editor.createPopup(id, title, content):
+BUE.createPopup(id, title, content):
 This method is used by openPopup method.
 Creates and returns the pop-up object for further use.(does not open it)

 - EDITOR INSTANCE (a must-read for javascript button creators) Each editor running on the page for a textarea is called an instance.
 Editor instances have their own variables and methods that make it easy to edit textarea content.
-Active instance on the page can be accessed by the variable "editor.active".
+Active instance on the page can be accessed by the variable "BUE.active".

-E is the editor.active  in our js button's content.
+A js button script is executed in a function with the argument E that refers to BUE.active.
 Here are the VARIABLES of the istance E:

-E.textArea: textarea of the instance as an HTML object.
+E.index: index of the instance in the array BUE.instances E.textArea: textarea of the instance as an HTML object.
+E.tpl: editor template that this instance uses.(one of BUE.templates)
-E.buttons: indexed array of buttons of the instance as HTML objects(input objects, type is button or image) E.bindex: latest/currently clicked button index that can be used in E.buttons.
+E.UI: html object that wraps the instance interface. (<div class="editor-container" id="editor-%index"></div>) E.buttons: array of buttons of the instance as HTML objects(input objects: type is button or image) E.bindex: latest/currently clicked button index that can be used in E.buttons.
 Ex: E.buttons[E.bindex]

 Here are the METHODS of the instance E: